Back to the Basics….

 In short, this still ain’t your Daddy’s homesteading workshop!

 - Session facilitators eager to help you well beyond their presentations

 - Real food, from local farms, and plenty of it

-- Beverages, karaoke, knife-throwing, and hijinks
+- Beverages, karaoke, wild edible walks, and hijinks

 - Underground Networking